swat-ds/reactor-rooom/_projects/ethics-of-writing-music.md

 ### [Lyrics](https://genius.com/Paul-simon-cant-run-but-2018-lyrics)

-Another American artist, Paul Simon, suffers similarly from the proximity to Chernobyl, but unlike Weiss, Simon was at the height of his career when the Chernobyl explosion occurred.
+Another American artist, Paul Simon, must reckon with his temporal and geographic distance from Chernobyl, but unlike Weiss, Simon was at the height of his career when the Chernobyl explosion occurred.
 After gaining popularity in the famous duo Simon and Garfunkel, Simon---now as a solo artist---received a Grammy Award for album of the year in 1987.
 "Can't Run But" appeared on his next album, *The Rhythm of the Saints*.